 The auditorium remains abandoned.

-Ambrose Small was a theatre owner in the early 1900’s.
-Owned multiple buildings, running them out of his office in Toronto’s Grand Opera House.
-Also owned the Grand in London (Ontario), and what was then The Princess Theatre (now Tivoli) in Hamilton.
+Ambrose Small owned many theatres in the early 1900’s.
+Multiple buildings all run from his office in Toronto’s Grand Opera House.
+He owned the Grand in London (Ontario), and what was then The Princess Theatre (now Tivoli) in Hamilton.

-In Toronto, the year 1919, Small signed away all his theatres for $1.7 million ($243 million in today’s money).
-He walked out of this meeting, went shopping, met with his lawyer… then nobody saw him again.
+In Toronto, the year 1919, Small signed away his theatres for $1.7 million ($243 million in today’s money).
+He walked out of a meeting, went shopping, met with his lawyer… then nobody saw him again.

 Ambrose the Ghost